The Best Pumpkin Cheesecake

 Swirls of piped whipped cream decorate a fall cheesecake.

-• Prep the Oven and Springform Pan.
-To start, preheat your oven to 350°F. Pop the bottom of the springform pan out, and cover it with a sheet of parchment.
+• Prep.
+Preheat your oven to 350ยฐF.
+Pop the bottom of the springform pan out, and cover it with a sheet of parchment.
 Put the pan back together, and then lightly spray the entire inside with baking spray.
-(You can also lightly grease it with oil.)
-Finally, use a large sheet of aluminum foil to wrap the outside of the pan, so that no water can seep in when you place it in the water bath.
+Wrap the outside of the pan with aluminum foil so that no water can seep in when you place it in the water bath.

-• Make the Crust and Press It in the Pan.
+• Make the Crust.
 Combine your dry crust ingredients (crushed graham crackers, sugar, cinnamon, and salt) in a bowl.
 Pour in the melted butter, and stir it well until you have an even, damp, crumbly mixture.
 Scrape this mixture into your prepared pan, and press it into place to make the crust.

 • Bake.
 Place the pan in your preheated oven, and bake for about 10 minutes.
-Take it out of the oven, and let the crust cool on a wire rack while you make the filling.
+Cool on a wire rack while you make the filling.

-• Beat Together the Dairy Ingredients, Sugar, and Pumpkin.
-Combine the cream cheese and the sugar, and beat those on medium-high speed until smooth and creamy.
+• Make the Filling.
+Increase the heat to 400ยฐF.
+Combine the cream cheese and the sugar, then beat those on medium-high speed until smooth and creamy.
 Add the heavy cream and sour cream, and beat again.
 Next, add the pumpkin puree, and mix well.

-• Bake the Pumpkin Cheesecake in the Water Bath.
+• Bake.
 Make a water bath for the cheesecake by setting out a large baking pan or broiler pan, and adding an inch of water.
 Gently place the springform pan with the crust inside.
 Pour the cheesecake batter over the crust.
-Slide the whole thing into the oven, and let it bake at 400°F for 10 minutes.
-Then reduce the heat to 250°F and bake for 1 hour and 15 minutes.
+Slide the whole thing into the oven, and let it bake at 400ยฐF for 10 minutes.
+Then reduce the heat to 250ยฐF and bake for 1 hour and 15 minutes.

-• Cool the Cheesecake.
-Once the resting time is up, open the oven door, but don’t take the cheesecake out!
-Let it sit on the oven rack while the oven and cheesecake cool together, for about 30 minutes longer.
+• Slowly Cool the Cheesecake.
+Turn off the oven but do not open the door for 30 minutes then open the door and let the cheesecake continue cooling for another 30 minutes.
 Finally, take out the partially-cooled cheesecake, and let it finish cooling on a wire rack at room temperature.

 • Chill.
 Cover the completely cooled pumpkin cheesecake with plastic wrap, and chill in your fridge for at least 8 hours before serving.